 Additional RIBA Books with chapters or content highlighting Black history and Black architects in the UK and around the world:

-Have an event you'd like us to feature for UK Black History Month?
+Are you a RIBA Member with an event, feature or resource you'd like us to share for UK Black History Month?
 Please get in touch with inclusionanddiveristy@riba.org.